 On a related note: you might consider upgrading your wifi to mesh for faster Internet >

 Interference from Other Electronics

 Other devices operating nearby may cause interference leading to dropouts.
-I’ve heard of more than one Zwifter who only experienced dropouts when their spouse was using the microwave!
+I’ve heard from than one Zwifter who only experience dropouts when their housemates use the microwave!

-Fans are another common cause, but any electrical device has the potential to interfere with your ANT+ signals, so if you are experiencing issues you may need to just unplug items one at a time to see what solves the problem.
+Fans are another common cause, but any electrical device has the potential to interfere with your ANT+ signals, especially devices which are poorly built.
+If you are experiencing issues you may need to just unplug items one at a time to see what solves the problem.
 This includes other wireless devices (such as a mouse or keyboard) on your computer.
 If you are plugging your ANT+ dongle straight into your computer, using a USB extension cable to get it away from the computer’s electronics is a good idea.